 Accessibility improves events for everyone, not just people who need accommodations.
 Think about the last conference you went to that lasted 12 hours, only had food available in the ballroom for 1 hour and none of it was something you could eat, and only offered 5 minutes to get from one session to another.
 It was probably not as intellectually stimulating and enjoyable as it could have been.
 Avoid making others suffer through that.

 Accessible conferences are happy conferences, and accessibility is both a political and ethical commitment.

 Podcast episodes, articles, and offers right to your inbox to help you rock your interdisciplinary career

-Cathy Hannabach is the president of Ideas on Fire, and loves helping progressive, interdisciplinary academics rock their careers and build the worlds they want to see.
-She is the author of Blood Cultures: Medicine, Media, and Militarisms, as well as Book Marketing for Academics.
+Cathy Hannabach is the founder and CEO of Ideas on Fire and loves helping progressive, interdisciplinary academics rock their careers and build the worlds they want to see.
+She is the author of Blood Cultures: Medicine, Media, and Militarisms as well as Book Marketing for Academics.

 Adrienne Shaw is an associate professor in Temple University’s Department of Media Studies and Production, a member of the School of Media and Communication graduate faculty, and author of Gaming at the Edge: Sexuality and Gender at the Margins of Gamer Culture.
 Her current project is the LGBTQ Game Archive.accessibilitycommunityconferences